makmn1/JavaScript_Calculator/README.md

 - Fixed a small bug in specifyMultipliers where before, the valid number list was used.
 This was not sufficient since numbers larger than
 9 were considered not valid.
 Instead, the method isNaN() was used to check if an element is a number.
 This bug led to missing operators which affected calculations involving parentheses.

+**[Version 1.3]**
+- Fixed many bugs, but one notable bug fixed was negative numbers.
+Now negative numbers should be assigned appropiately in all cases.
+- There is a known bug where negatives adjacent to parentheses can cause incorrect parsing.
+This will be fixed in a future update.